Azraeht/euterpe/README.md

 # Euterpe API

-Euterpe is a random and useless but fun project which goals it to provide a simple NFC reader which trigger Spotify songs.
+Euterpe is a random and useless but fun project which aims to provide a simple NFC reader  triggering Spotify songs.

 # Setup